 Move 1: Create a Bootable USB Drive or DVD/CD Disc

-Step 1: Run MiniTool ShadowMaker on a working PC, click the Connect button in This Computer and then go to Tools to click Media Builder.
+Step 1: Run MiniTool ShadowMaker on a working PC and then go to Tools to click Media Builder.

 Step 2: Then, start to create MiniTool WinPE-based media.
 Here, you can plug your USB external disk, USB flash drive or CD/DVD and burn the ISO file to it.